It's Election Day! Common Cause Outlines Voters' Rights & Expectations for Vote Counting

 - When in doubt, call 1-866-OURVOTE: a free hotline of legal personnel can talk you through it.

-- Common Cause/NY will also have non-partisan Election Protection monitors at selected polling places all over the state – volunteers who have been trained in our laws – so feel free to ask for help if you see one nearby.
-They'll be wearing buttons that say Election Protection.
+- Common Cause/NY also has non-partisan Election Protection monitors at selected polling places all over NYC – volunteers who have been trained in our laws – so feel free to ask for help if you see one nearby.

 - Our volunteers serve as either virtual poll monitors or roving poll monitors to assist voters with urgent questions and make sure they know their rights.

-- No matter who asks, you never need to show an ID in order to vote, if you've voted in New York before.
+- You have the right to vote free of harassment.
+No matter who asks, you never need to show an ID in order to vote if you've voted in New York before.
 If someone asks for your ID, no matter who it is, simply let them know that you are not required to show ID in New York.